redtensor22/redtensor22.github.io/_posts/2018-12-20-Parkinsons_P1.md

 The above image clearly shows that the PCA has been effective in reducing the correlation values.
 There are still correlated components, but the numeric correlation values are much smaller than before.

 Now we can move on to the KMeans clustering evaluation.
-A problem with determining the number of clusters to set K to is solved by first plotting the method $$km.interia_$$, which gives the average distance of points to their nearest cluster center.
+A problem with determining the number of clusters to set K to is solved by first plotting the method km.interia_, which gives the average distance of points to their nearest cluster center.
 A value of zero would indicate that each point is its own cluster center.
 We will start to solve this by running a "for" loop over several different choices for K and plotting the K vs inertia.
 Additionally, a smoothing spline is plotted on top for reason to be discussed shortly.

 {% highlight python %}
     Sum_of_squared_distances = []